Sakthivel2611/Banquee-Modern-Banking-Website/README.md

-# Banquee-Modern-Banking-Website
-Banquee is a responsive website for modern banking services, offering features like instant transactions, virtual cards, saving accounts, and mobile banking.
-With a sleek design, testimonials, and user-friendly navigation, it demonstrates advanced banking solutions.
-Built using HTML and CSS, Banquee is perfect for showcasing frontend development
 # Banquee: Modern Banking Website

 **Banquee** is a sleek, responsive website for a fictional banking service, showcasing advanced features, seamless design, and a user-centric interface.
 This project highlights innovative banking solutions with a focus on mobile and web-friendly designs.